 1. The minute you pick up the phone, body language disappears, and the tone of voice and the words you use become the entire story.
 In fact, almost the entire message you project is communicated through the sound of your voice, so it’s important to have a sense of enthusiasm and enjoy the process.
 It only takes a second or two for the prospect to pick up on your attitude.
 In fact, a prospect knows within 3 seconds of the call whether they’re talking to beauty or the beast!

 You do not want to sound sheepish and embarrassed, nor do you want to be arrogant.
 The ideal tone is your natural voice – warm, businesslike, curious and straight to the point (and no silly accents please!).
-The first couple of seconds of any cold call is paramount, and something as simple as your voice and your tone hold the key to a great start!
+The first couple of seconds of any call is paramount, and something as simple as your voice and your tone hold the key to a great start!

 2. If the volume of your voice is too quiet you will sound passive and lacking in confidence.
 If the volume of your voice is too loud it creates an impression of dominance and aggression.
 If energy is lacking from the voice then people will find you (and your product or service) lacking in credibility.
 If you are unable to get fired up with enthusiasm for your own product or service then the prospect won’t be able to either!
+Striking the right balance is key to engaging your prospect without turning them away.

 3. Setting the tone of your voice is critical to how the prospect feels about receiving this call out of the blue.
 Speaking clearly and pacing your speed is vital to get the message over.